Info for councils

 Playing Out, with our partners Sustrans have created an alternative training resource for guiding residents to manage and steward resident-led play streets and school streets.
 Watch the 18min film How to Steward a School Street or Play Street.

-You can embed this to your council play street pages, or simply send it to all interested residents – contact us to talk about how to use it: [email protected]
+You can embed this to your council play street pages, or simply send it to all interested residents.

 Chapter 8 training, including the 1-day Traffic Management for Community Events, is not appropriate for play streets.
 This training is geared up for much larger events using the carriageway, such as large-scale sporting events (marathons etc), parades, community events or roadworks.
 These events use a range of streets, often including larger roads with higher levels of traffic than would ever need to be dealt with on a play street.
 These events are also normally organised by funded organisations with paid employees.
 In the case of roadworks, these need to be managed by trained operatives.